SeanNeedham/PixelPlay-Analytics/README.md

 -  Revenue has declined for four consecutive months following the February peak.

 #### Business Impact:
-- If the decline continues without its drivers being isolated, PixelPlay faces greater uncertainty around demand, short-term targets and Q3 forecasting.
+- If the decline continues, PixelPlay may find it harder to understand demand and set realistic short-term targets.

 #### Recommendation:
 - Break the decline down by product category, region, customer segment and purchase platform to determine whether the slowdown is affecting the business more widely or is concentrated in a small number of areas.
 Use the results to distinguish a wider demand issue from a category- or market-specific problem.

 #### Expected Impact:
-- A more accurate diagnosis of the slowdown, enabling a targeted commercial response and more realistic short-term forecasting.
+- This would help identify the main cause of the slowdown and support more targeted actions and realistic forecasts.

 ### 3. Customer & CRM
 *Strengthen retention reach before testing loyalty growth*